-The Preservation Society of Newport County announced on Friday that they have been selected to receive a $500,000 Save America’s Treasures grant to help restore the roof of Marble House, one of its signature museum properties on Bellevue Avenue.
+The Preservation Society of Newport County announced on Friday that they have been selected to receive a $500,000 Save America’s Treasures grant to help restore the roof of Marble House, one of its signature museum properties on Bellevue Avenue, which will enable them to enlist the assistance of powerful roofing services.

 The nonprofit society is one of 41 organizations nationwide sharing $12.6 million in these grants from the National Park Service.
 The highly competitive program supports the preservation of nationally significant historic properties and collections.